jedlimlx/supplemental-patches/README.md

 # Supplemental Patches

 Supplemental Patches enables users to create custom shaders for modded blocks, entities, items, particles, etc, through a resource-pack.
-The mod by default, comes with a built-in resource pack which supports the following mods:
+The mod by default, comes with a built-in resource pack which supports the following mods either partially or fully:

 - Quark
 - Twigs